DiffAttn: Diffusion-Based Drivers' Visual Attention Prediction with LLM-Enhanced Semantic Reasoning: Method

 \subsection{Preliminaries of Diffusion Model}

 Diffusion models have demonstrated remarkable generative capabilities across a variety of tasks.
-The Denoising Diffusion Probabilistic Model (DDPM) \cite{song2020improved} introduced a framework that leverages Markovian processes in both forward and reverse stages.
+The Denoising Diffusion Probabilistic Model (DDPM) \cite{ddpm} introduced a framework that leverages Markovian processes in both forward and reverse stages.
+The Denoising Diffusion Implicit Model (DDIM) \cite{ddim} improved DDPM by utilizing non-Markovian chains for faster sampling speed.
 Typically, diffusion models are categorized into unconditional and conditional types.
 Unconditional models aim to directly approximate the data distribution, whereas conditional models focus on generating data under specific conditions.
-In DDPM, target data distribution $\mathbf{x}_0$ is transformed into a noisy sample $\mathbf{x}_T$ through a sequence of conditional probabilities $q(\mathbf{x}_\tau|\mathbf{x}_0)$ as,
+In conditional diffusion models, target data distribution $\mathbf{x}_0$ is transformed into a noisy sample $\mathbf{x}_T$ through a sequence of conditional probabilities $q(\mathbf{x}_\tau|\mathbf{x}_0)$ as,